TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidelinesForImages.rst

   better.
 * In any case, you should be safe with using a commonly supported font like Helvetica or Arial.
-Remember, the Web Style Guide proposes Source Sans Pro, Helvetica, Arial.
+Remember, the Web Style Guide proposes *Source Sans Pro, Helvetica, Arial*.

 Image Formats
 -------------